KomodoPlatform/dPoW/doc/bible.md

 It is highly recommended that each community member read through the proposals of all the candidates before casting their vote.
 The proposals contain important information about how each candidate intends to help the Komodo ecosystem.
 All candidates' proposals, along with other useful dates and information, will be posted within the Komodo Notary Node Election GitHub repository.

-Exact dates and times for each of the events above will be posted within this document and announced before the start of April.
+Exact dates and times for each of the events above will be posted within this document and announced before the start of May.

 ## Responsibilities, Rights and Duties of a Notary Node Operator